brettcutt/issue-tracker/README.md

 ### Testing
 #### Automated Tests
-- You can checkout the automated tests below which all pass.
+- You can check out the automated tests below which all pass.
 - If the repository is cloned, which you can see how to do locally further down this file , in the terminal type `python manage.py test` to run the automated tests.
-Alternatively go the `htmlcov` directory, find the `index.html` file and run it.
+- Alternatively go the `htmlcov` directory, find the `index.html` file and run it.
 This will give you a coverage report of all the tests.

 - Accounts